Keyes hangar battle

 Entry catwalk fun

-Maybe after eliminating the Shade Elites, go to the very edge of the catwalk somewhere near your entry point (staying well away from the covie door).
-You're actually now just far enough forward that you're in the trigger area.
+Maybe after eliminating the platform Elites, go to the very edge of the catwalk somewhere near your entry point (staying well away from the covie door).
+You're actually now just far enough forward that you're in the trigger zone.
 From here you can enjoy watching the proceedings, and attacking covies and Flood as they fight among themselves.
 All weapons have enough range, including the needler, but the most obvious choices would be the pistol and sniper rifle.
 The high shot speed of the plasma rifle makes it another good choice.

 You might come under fire from Elites on the platform, and on Heroic that's nasty; but you can always take cover for a moment until they're occupied with Flood again.